 6. Where we store your personal data

 6.1.
 The data that we collect from you will be stored on our servers or those of our service providers.
-It will not be transferred to, and stored at, a destination outside the European Economic Area ("EEA") unless to a processor acting on our behalf which is either (i) within the EEA, or (ii) in a country that the European Union has decided has adequate data protection laws in place, or (iii) has provided appropriate data protection safeguards of the sort approved by the European Union and provide effective rights and remedies for you.
+It will not be transferred to, and stored at, a destination outside the UK or the European Economic Area ("EEA") unless to a processor acting on our behalf which is either (i) in a country that the UK or the European Union has decided has adequate data protection laws in place, or (ii) has provided appropriate data protection safeguards of the sort approved by the UK or the European Union and provide effective rights and remedies for you.

 6.2.
 All information you provide to us is stored on our secure servers.
 Where we have given you (or where you have chosen) a password which enables you to access certain parts of our site, you are responsible for keeping this password confidential, and for all use made of your account with such password.
 We ask you not to share a password with anyone.

 6.3.
 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our site; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access